Instagram Automation Not Converting? Fix It

 The automation is technically working.
 The conversion is broken.

-This is actually good news.
-It means you have traffic (comments, engagement) but a conversion problem—and conversion problems are fixable without getting more followers.
+This is good news.
+It means you have traffic (comments, engagement) but a conversion problem - and conversion problems are fixable without getting more followers.
+Our complete guide to turning Instagram followers into customers covers the full conversion framework; this article focuses on diagnosing why your automation specifically isn’t pulling its weight.

 Here are the 7 most common reasons Instagram automation doesn’t convert, ranked by how often they cause problems, with specific fixes for each.